rparrett/taipo/README.md

 ## TODO

-- [X] Actions should optionally display their cost
-  - [X] Smaller coin sprite?
-  - [X] Cost is a function of (action, target)
-- [X] Actions should have a disabled state
-  - [X] Can't upgrade a tower if it is max-level or too expensive
-  - [X] Can't purchase a tower if it is too expensive
-- [ ] A goal should exist and have hitpoints
+- [ ] Show range indicators when tower is selected
 - [ ] Enemies should appear and move towards the goal
   - [X] Walk on paths towards goal
   - [ ] Should we be running movement on a fixed timestep?
   - [ ] Pre-process paths to soften the corners (lyon?)
-  - [ ] Damage the goal if we collide with it
+  - [X] Damage the goal if we collide with it
-- [X] There should be a wave countdown timer
 - [X] Towers should shoot projectiles towards enemies
   - [X] Damage the enemy if the projectile collides with it
   - [X] Replace the enemy with an enemy corpse if it dies
-  - [ ] Clean up those corpses
+  - [ ] Clean up those corpses eventually
 - [ ] We should load game data externally in some serialized format
   - [X] Lexicon
   - [ ] Level